The energy budget of cosmological first-order phase transitions beyond the bag equation of state: Bubble expansion beyond the bag equation of state

 from heavy particles with their masses much larger than the background temperature, $m_i\gg T$.
 The main contribution to $V_T$ comes from the particle species with $m_i<T$, in which case the integrals can be expanded~\cite{Quiros:1999jp} as

 for bosons and

 for fermions.
 The relativistic light particles with $m_i\ll T$ simply resemble the perfect thermal gas with a bag EoS, $p_\mathrm{rad}/\rho_\mathrm{rad}=1/3$ from

 As for the particle species with their masses comparable to the background temperature, $m_i\lesssim T$, they contribute not only to the leading-order thermal-gas term, but also to the higher-order terms in $m_i/T$.
-Without loss of generality, we will truncate it at the linear term in temperature,
+For the case with $m_i<T$, we will truncate it at the linear term in temperature,

 for our general EoS, where coefficients read